Top 35+ SaaS Website Design Inspiration

 20. SellX

 SellX helps businesses build sales teams with bold typography dominating the homepage alongside strong social proof logos that engage visitors immediately.
-Navbar keeps things simple, focusing on one audience type; pricing openly shows high value justified by ROI potential.
+Navigation bar keeps things simple, focusing on one audience type.

 21. Dropbox